 When information about an incident of sex discrimination, sex-based harassment, and/or sexual misconduct is brought to the attention of Title IX staff, staff will promptly contact the complainant to arrange an intake meeting.
-At a promptly scheduled meeting and/or through initial communications with the complainant, the Title IX Coordinator will discuss and/or communicate the availability of supportive measures as defined, consider the complainants wishes with respect to supportive measures, and inform the complainant of the availability of supportive measures with or without filing a formal complaint.
+At a promptly scheduled meeting and/or through initial communications with the complainant, the Title IX Coordinator will discuss and/or communicate the availability of supportive measures as defined, consider the complainants wishes with respect to supportive measures, and inform the complainant of the availability of supportive measures are defined.
 The Title IX Coordinator may be excused from carrying out their duties under this policy in the event of a conflict of interest or other legitimate reason.
-In the absence of the Title IX Coordinator, the Deputy Title IX Coordinator or CCSNH Title IX Coordinator will serve as acting Title IX Coordinator for the purposes of the specific case.
+In the absence of the Title IX Coordinator, the Deputy Title IX Coordinator for the purposes of the specific case.